harvve/tslog-mongodb-transport/README.md

-# TODO
-Przerobić pod mongodb

 # tslog-mongodb-transport
-> Send logs to mongodb
+The library allows logs to be stored in the mongodb timeseries collection.

 <a name="readme-top"></a>